derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-14/06/2026 17:19:28 : 3 Database Admins walked into a NoSQL bar.
+15/06/2026 19:46:18 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the QA cross the road?
-To ruin everyone's day.
+Hardware: The part of a computer that you can kick.
 <!-- replace-with-joke ends -->